 Sean is an Adjunct Professor at the UCD School of Computer Science and Informatics.
-He holds a Ph.D. in Computer Science from Trinity College Dublin, and held a tenured post in the Department of Computer Science at TCD, where he helped form the Distributed Systems Group in 1980.
+He holds a PhD. in Computer Science from Trinity College Dublin, where he held a tenured post in the Dept of Computer Science.

-Tom has over twenty-five years’ experience in the IT profession working in IT management, consultancy and product management.
+Tom has more than 25 years’ experience in the IT profession working in IT management, consultancy and product management.
 His role in the ICS is focused on supporting and representing the IT profession, promoting professionalism in IT, and managing the delivery of professional development and training solutions to the IT profession.

 A Business Studies Graduate from TCD, Peter McManamon is a member of the Institute of Certified Public Accountants.

 After a career with KPMG, he founded Parthus Technologies which floated on NASDAQ and London in 2000.